Shazammon/p1-wheel-of-fortune/README.md

 - Buttons to start game, spin, enter the letter guess, solve the puzzle, reset game
 - Input box to guess a letter or the puzzle
-- Puzzle board screen with white tiles representing letters of the word Render the winning screen and prize
+- Puzzle board screen with white tiles representing letters of the word

+Render the winning screen and prize

 Create array of possible word/phrase options with corresponding categories that are randomly selected at the start of a new game.
 Once a word is used, it goes to the back of the queue and is not selected again until all words/phrases have been used.

 Render a dollar value on the screen after a player presses the "Spin" button - the value is chosen from an array of possible dollar values

 Create logic to display prompts on message board at the correct time, e.g. "Player 1, it's your turn.
 Spin the wheel!", "Player 1, guess

 Create logic to check if a letter is in the given word/phrase, appropriate points added to to respective player if letter is in word

-Create logic to continue with same player if correct letter is guessed, and switch to next player if letter is not in word When player selects "Solve the Puzzle" button, checks if phrase is correct and if yes, projects the winning message The "start new game" button resets the game and randomly generates a new word puzzle
+Create logic to continue with same player if correct letter is guessed, and switch to next player if letter is not in word

+When player selects "Solve the Puzzle" button, checks if phrase is correct and if yes, projects the winning message

+The "start new game" button resets the game and randomly generates a new word puzzle

 ## Stretch Goals
-Render the wheel so that wheel actually spins and lands on the correct point value when the "SPIN" button is pressed Running total of players' points and # of wins for continual game play "Lose a turn" tile on wheel of fortune and logic to skip player's turn Create "Toss up" part of game where white tiles representing a word/phrase is shown and letters slowly are revealed.
+Render the wheel so that wheel actually spins and lands on the correct point value when the "SPIN" button is pressed

+Running total of players' points and # of wins for continual game play

+"Lose a turn" tile on wheel of fortune and logic to skip player's turn

+Create "Toss up" part of game where white tiles representing a word/phrase are shown and letters slowly are revealed.
 A player can hit their key to try to solve the puzzle.
 This determines who goes first.

 Allow up to 4 players and at the start of the game, ask how many players will be playing Add sound and a sound on/off button

 Unlimited number of words and phrases pulled in somehow

 ## Potential Roadblocks
-Successfully creating layout of screen in a way that looks nice and is functional Auto-creating objects representing each letter tile and then auto-spacing out the letter tiles of the word puzzle - do I use flexbox for this?
+Successfully creating layout of screen in a way that looks nice and is functional

+Auto-creating objects representing each letter tile and then auto-spacing out the letter tiles of the word puzzle - do I use flexbox for this?